ashirt-ops/ashirt-server/backend/Readme.md

 ### Authentication and Authorization

 Authentication is a somewhat modular system that allows for new authentication/identification to occur with external systems.
 The exact process is left pretty open to allow for maximum extensibility, while trying to keep a fairly simple interface.
 For details on how to add your own authentication scheme, see the [Custom Authentication](#custom-authentication).
+Note that, by default, all registration mechanism are disabled.
+Registration must be specifically enabled for the desired authentication schemes.
+See [Configuration](#configuration) section for details on the `AUTH_SERVICES_ALLOW_REGISTRATION` environment variable

 Authorization is handled via the policy package.
 Policies are broken into two flavors: what operations can an authenticated user perform, and what operations can an authenticated user perform for a given operation.
 Each specific action is listed inside the policies, and each check happens prior to performing the requested action; generally, but not necessarily, these checks happen in the services package.